jozefg/blog/posts/2013-09-12-five-things-I-hate.markdown

 I don't mind the monomorphism restriction, but I do wish that the errors it generates on GHC referenced the monomorphic variable rather than saying "can't unify "Foo" with "Bar"".
 I'm well aware that a `Foo` isn't a `Bar`, but seeing why some type var magically became `Foo` would be helpful.
 Also, it'd be nice if when mentioned, monomorphic variables were different syntactically than normal onces, perhaps prefixed with ! or _.
+It'd save a lot of stackoverflow questions

 ### 5. `fail`

 I really wish that `fail` wasn't part of the `monad` specification.
 Everywhere else in Haskell, if you don't provide the appropriate case to a pattern match, you get a runtime failure, fine.
-But in a monad, you might just end up with `fail`.
-Which is *probably* a runtime exception, but might also be a parser failure or `Nothing` or `Left` or something else just to name a few.
+But in a `do` block, you just end up with `fail`.
+Which is *probably* a runtime exception, but might also be a parser failure or `Nothing` or `Left` or something else.
 Ick.
 I'd much prefer it if we just had runtime failures and then used `mzero` when we want failure.
 That's what it's for.